 When a location instruction is modified, stale, replayed, or unverifiable, the downstream action can be wrong.

-That is why signed location assets matter, they extend the location-receipt model beyond a single API response into the full multi-agent fabric where the location result is passed, stored, retrieved, and independently verified by parties that may never call GeoClear directly.
+That is why verified location assets matter, they extend the location-record model beyond a single API response into the full multi-agent fabric where the location result is passed, stored, retrieved, and independently verified by parties that may never call GeoClear directly.

 Example workflows